Voice recognition is getting better by the day and may be the future of communications. Many people find it more convenient to speak while typing.

 Most people can make sense of a variety of accents, speakers who lack good diction habits, and unfamiliar idioms.
 In addition, we are used to “filling in blanks” based on previous experiences, using information from prior communications.

-A voice recognition software program needs to work in similar ways.
+Voice recognition software programs need to work in similar ways.
 Creating a program or algorithm that is as intuitive and teachable as a human brain, however, presents its own challenges.

 What Are Some of the Challenges?